-You can vertically split a landscape display of a payment terminal, such as the M400.
-This allows you to show data on one side of the screen and collect input from a shopper on the other side of the screen. like taking a survey.
-For example, show a shopper receipt on one side, and take a survey on the other side.
+You can vertically split the landscape display of the M400 payment terminal.
+This allows you to show data on one side of the screen and collect input from a shopper on the other side of the screen.
+For example, show a receipt on the left side, and take a survey on the right side.

-You can send two display requests at the same time.
-But you can only send one input request next to a display request.
+You can send two display requests at the same time, or one input request and one display request.

 How it works